marcalperapoch/taskapp/README.md

 them and how to tweak them if needed.
 - Load testing: another nice to have would have been setting up Gatling and perform load tests to see where are the application bottlenecks.
 - Maybe it would have been nice to consider also a "PATCH" endpoint to allow partial update of the task.
+- A bit more unit testing although a lot of efforts have been put to make sure integration tests cover most of the cases.

 <a name="refs"></a>
 ## References